ashishnegi1/DecentTV/README.md

 # DecentTV
-A new type of live streaming platform
+A new type of live-streaming platform